-- In Myanmar, under a high emissions scenario, mean annual temperature is projected to rise by about 4.6°C on average from 1990 to 2100.
-If global emissions decrease rapidly, the temperature rise is limited to about 1.4°C (page 2). - In Myanmar, under a high emissions scenario, and without large investments in adaptation, an annual average of 18 million people are projected to be affected by flooding due to sea level rise between 2070 and 2100.
-If global emissions decrease rapidly and there is a major scale up in protection the annual affected population could be limited to about 21,000 people (page 3).
+- Under a high emissions scenario, mean annual temperature is projected to rise by about 4.3°C on average from 1990 to 2100.
+If emissions decrease rapidly, the temperature rise is limited to about 1.3°C - Under a high emissions scenario, and without large investments in adaptation, an average of 2.4 million people are projected to be affected by flooding due to sea level rise every year between 2070 and 2100.
+If emissions decrease rapidly and there is a major scale up in protection (i.e. continued construction/raising of dikes) the annual population affected by flooding could be limited to about 600 people.
+Adaptation alone will not offer sufficient protection, as sea level rise is a long-term process, with high emissions scenarios bringing increasing impacts well beyond the end of the century.

-- The risk of vector-borne diseases, such as malaria and dengue fever, are expected to increase towards 2050; a reduction in global emissions could help reduce these risks in the future (page 3). - In Myanmar, under a high emissions scenario heat-related deaths in the elderly (65+ years) are projected to increase to about 38 deaths per 100,000 by 2080 compared to the estimated baseline of under 6 deaths per 100,000 annually between 1961 and 1990.
-A rapid reduction in global emissions could limit heat-related deaths in the elderly to about 12 deaths per 100,000 in 2080 (page 4).
+- · Under a high emissions scenario heat-related deaths in the elderly [65+ years] are projected to increase to about 58 deaths per 100,000 by 2080 compared to the estimated baseline of about 3 deaths per 100,000 annually between 1961 and 1990.
+A rapid reduction in emissions could limit heat-related deaths in the elderly to just under 11 deaths per 100,000 by 2080. - By 2070, approximately 71 million people are projected to be at risk of malaria assuming a high emissions scenario.
+If emissions decrease rapidly, projections indicate this number could decrease slightly to about 66 million.